ManideepBangaru/ManideepBangaru/README.md

 - 🌱 I’m currently exploring <a href="https://github.com/ManideepBangaru/LLM-Agents" target="_blank"> LLM Agents </a>
 - 👀 I’m looking to collaborate on building "**REAL** useful solutions"
 - 📫 How to reach me <a href="https://www.linkedin.com/in/manideepbangaru/"> Linkedin </a>
-- 👨🏻‍💻 My Github.io <a href="https://manideepbangaru.github.io/" target="_blank"> https://manideepbangaru.github.io/ </a>
+- 👨🏻‍💻 My website <a href="https://manideepbangaru.github.io/" target="_blank"> https://manideepbangaru.github.io/ </a>

 <hr>